zxcv616/altaris/README.md

 The work continues and more will be revealed upon further insight.

-Much thanks and appreciation for the scholar .cutspace for his interpretations on these writings
+Much thanks and appreciation for the scholar for his interpretations on these writings

 𒃵 He who sings but cannot speak